mxagar/linux_nvidia_egpu/README.md

 Analogously to the VSCode use case, let's consider this scenario:

-- we have our usual workstation, which is a Macbook (hostname `kasiopeia`)
+- we have our usual workstation, which is a MacBook (hostname `kasiopeia`)
 - and we also have another machine with a GPU, i.e., the Ubuntu we have configured so far (hostname `urgull`).

-Now, we'd like to work on the Macbook but use the powerful GPU from the Ubuntu to run an LLM.
+Now, we'd like to work on the MacBook but use the powerful GPU from the Ubuntu to run an LLM.

 To that end, assuming our Ubuntu is configured as explained in the section sections [Install Linux and GPU Drivers](#install-linux-and-gpu-drivers) and [Using the GPU](#using-the-gpu), we can install and test [Ollama](https://ollama.com/) on our Ubuntu: